Nordic Folkboat

 The Nordic Folkboat was developed into the Sundén-designed International Folkboat in 1967.
 The International Folkboat was expressly designed for fibreglass construction.
 The International 25 and the Olsen 26 are also based upon this design.

 The Junior Folkboat designed by Erik Salander actually dates from 1929.
-It was originally called the "Juniors Bad" (Junior boat), but was latter renamed because of its strong resemblance to the later and larger Nordic Folkboat.
+It was originally called the "Juniors Bad" (Junior boat), but was later renamed because of its strong resemblance to the later and larger Nordic Folkboat.